 - Create your LOI outside the system and save it as a file with extension .docx, .doc, or .pdf.
 Make a note of the location of the file on your computer so you can browse for it later from within PAMS. - Log into PAMS and click the Proposals tab.
 Click the "View / Respond to Funding Opportunity Announcements" link and find the current announcement in the list.
 Click the "Actions/Views" link in the Options column next to this announcement to obtain a dropdown menu.
 Select "Submit Letter of Intent" from the dropdown. - On the Submit Letter of Intent page, select the institution from which you are submitting this LOI from the Institution dropdown.
-If you are associated with only one institution in the system, there will only be one institution in the dropdown. - Note that you must select one and only one PI per LOI; to do so, click the "Select PI" button on the far right side of the screen.
+If you are associated with only one institution in the system, there will only be one institution in the dropdown. - Note that you must select one and only one PI per LOI; to do so, click the "Select PI" button on the far-right side of the screen.
 Find the appropriate PI from the list of all registered users from your institution returned by PAMS.
 (Hint: You may have to sort, filter, or search through the list if it has multiple pages.)
 Click the "Actions" link in the Options column next to the appropriate PI to obtain a dropdown menu.
-From the dropdown, choose "Select PI."

-- If the PI for whom you are submitting does not appear on the list, it means he or she has not yet registered in PAMS.
+From the dropdown, choose "Select PI." - If the PI for whom you are submitting does not appear on the list, it means he or she has not yet registered in PAMS.
 For your convenience, you may have PAMS send an email invitation to the PI to register in PAMS.
 To do so, click the "Invite PI" link at the top left of the "Select PI" screen.
 You can enter an optional personal message to the PI in the "Comments" box, and it will be included in the email sent by PAMS to the PI.
 You must wait until the PI registers before you can submit the LOI.
 Save the LOI for later work by clicking the "Save" button at the bottom of the screen.
-It will be stored in "My Letters of Intent" for later editing. - Enter a title for your LOI. - Select the appropriate technical contact from the Program Manager dropdown. - To upload the LOI file into PAMS, click the "Attach File" button at the far right side of the screen.
+It will be stored in "My Letters of Intent" for later editing.

+- Enter a title for your LOI. - Select the appropriate technical contact from the Program Manager dropdown. - To upload the LOI file into PAMS, click the "Attach File" button at the far-right side of the screen.
 Click the "Browse" (or "Choose File" depending on your browser) button to search for your file.
 You may enter an optional description of the file you are attaching.
-Click the "Upload" button to upload the file. - At the bottom of the screen, click the "Submit to DOE" button to save and submit the LOI to DOE. - Upon submission, the PI will receive an email from the PAMS system <PAMS.Autoreply@science.doe.gov> acknowledging receipt of the LOI.
+Click the "Upload" button to upload the file. - At the bottom of the screen, click the "Submit to DOE" button to save and submit the LOI to DOE - Upon submission, the PI will receive an email from the PAMS system <PAMS.Autoreply@science.doe.gov> acknowledging receipt of the LOI. - If this FOA requires that LOIs be submitted only by an authorized institutional official, the PI (or the PI's delegate) will only be able to send the LOI to a user at the PI's institution with the institutional "submit to DOE" privilege.
+That user will then apply an institutional countersignature to the LOI when it is sent to DOE.